MMS Milk Paint gave this old table, new life!

 As you can see, I paid a whole $6 dollars for this old table.

 And I do believe it is quite old.
-Not sure how old but up there.
+Not sure how old but pretty old.

 I wanted to share a close up to show you the old crackled finish.

-I also wanted you to see the dents and gouges from time and use.
+I also wanted you to see the dents and gouges from years of time and use.

 I kind of love it all and the character it gives.